 Imagine downloading a 3D printable model for a stylish pair of shoes, only to discover that they don't fit your feet!
-This article takes a look at a technique that easily allows you to specify your shoe size and width :parametric 3D modeling.
+This article takes a look at a technique that allows you to easily customize not only shoes, but all kinds of models: parametric 3D modeling.

 A parametric 3D model includes features specified using parameters.
 Thus, modifying a parametric model is as simple as updating one or more of the parameters.
 Effectively, a parametric model makes it possible to use a single model to easily generate many related models.